mpnally/Terrifically-Simple-JSON/README.md

 Terrifically Simple JSON also defines a special property, `_id`, that allows you to declare which data model entity a particular JSON object corresponds to.

-The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_id` property to express contstraint 1 explicitly.
+The only requirements of Terrifically Simple JSON are that you follow the 3 constraints above, and use the `_id` property to express constraint #1 explicitly.
 It really is that simple.

 Although the 3 constraints seem to imply that the media type is "just JSON", rather than a new data format built on top of it, the use of `_id` implies a new media type, however minimal.
 We have not yet registered a media type—we propose `application/vnd.terrifically-simple+json`.